dizyart/cakephp-mongodb/README.markdown

 * Replicasets testing
 * Cross-db Models tests
 * Behaviors for proper NoSQL references (only standard SQL references are currently supported)
+* Documentation and examples (just look at tests until then)

 ## Requirements
 PHP5,